 Do you want to know what happens behind the scenes of a concert and how bands are booked?
 Would you like to turn your life as an artist into a satisfying and successful job in the music industry?
-Then the Music Business and Technology Certificate at Converse is for you!
+Then a certificate in Music Business and Technology at Converse is for you!

 The Music Business and Technology Certificate is your ticket to the show of your life.
-You will gain real-world, hands-on opportunities to harness your passion for music in one of the most exciting new music business programs in the South.
+You will gain real-world, hands-on opportunities to embelish on your passion for music in one of the most exciting new music business programs in the South.